simenkva/fft_tdse/README.md

 # fft_tdse

-This is a simple toolbox for the solution of the time-dependent Schrödinger equation using split-step Fourier method.
-The toolbox is written in a fairly general fashion, for multiple dimensions, and assumes that the Hamiltonian is on the form
+This repository has two parts:

-$$ H(t) = T + V + E(t)*D, $$
+  * A pagage with a toolbox for simulating the time-dependent Schroedinger equation on a grid using the split-operator Fourier Transform (SOFT) method.

-where $T$ is diagonal in the Fourier basis, and where $V$ and $D$ are diagonal in the spatial basis. $E(t)$ is a time-dependent scalar function.
+  * A collection of configurable sample simulation scripts in 1d, 2d, and 3d

-See the demonstration Jupter notebooks for an introduction to the capabilities of the toolbox.
+Upon installation, with `pip`, the toolbox `fft_tdse` is installed.
+The scripts are not installed.
+Probably you would like to edit them and the config files to suit your own needs.
+Thus, copy them to your desired location and edit away.